EOFY jargon buster

 Superannuation contributions: There are two types of super contributions you can make; concessional and non-concessional:

-• Concessional contributions are made from pre-tax income and are capped at $25,000 per year.
+• Concessional contributions are made from pre-tax income and are capped at $27,500 per year until 30 June 2024 (from 1 July 2021).
 Concessional contributions include superannuation guarantee contributions, salary sacrifice arrangements and personal super contributions.
+Please note that from 1 July 2024, the concessional contribution cap will be $30,000.
+To learn more visit the ATO website.

-• Non-concessional contributions are made from post-tax income and are capped at $100,000 per year.
+• Non-concessional contributions are made from post-tax income and are capped at $110,000 per year for the 2023-24 period.
 For example, additional contributions you make to your own or your spouse’s super.
+Please note for the 2024-25 period, the non-concessional contribution cap will be $120,000.
+To learn more visit the ATO website.

 Superannuation guarantee (SG): Employers are generally required to contribute a certain percentage of their employees’ ordinary time earnings to super, these are known as superannuation guarantee (SG) contributions.